ntropy-network/prompt-concierge/README.md

 ### `KnowledgeBank`

 The knowledge bank is a data class that holds all the information about the task.
+It can be updated incrementally to integrate new information without losing existing data.
 It has predefined sections for:

 *   `overview`: A general description of the task.
 *   `inputs`: Expected inputs for the task, including their types and any special considerations (e.g., edge cases).